boblemaire/IoTaWatt/Docs/dotlocal.rst

 At startup, IoTaWatt creates a process that listens for those datagrams.
 When it hears it's name, it responds to the sender saying "I'm iotawatt and my IP address is xx.xx.xx.xx".
-The requestor makes a note of this address and uses it to send subsequent transactions to iotawatt.local.
+The requester makes a note of this address and uses it to send subsequent transactions to iotawatt.local.

 How does that *not* work?